 As maxillofacial surgeons, we get asked many questions about sedation for oral surgery.
 There are a number of options available.
 While sedation dentistry is commonly referred to as sleep dentistry, most types of sedation dentistry don’t actually put you to sleep.
-Sedation dentistry can be beneficial if you have high anxiety or face a dental procedure or oral surgery that can be especially uncomfortable, such as oral surgery.
+Sedation for oral surgery can be beneficial if you have high anxiety or are facing a dental procedure or oral surgery that can be especially uncomfortable, such as a full mouth reconstruction.

 What is Dental Sedation?

-Dental sedation (also known as sedation dentistry) can be done to either calm a patient down before the procedure, or to make you more comfortable during long procedures.
+Dental sedation (also known as sedation dentistry) can be done to either calm a patient down before the procedure, or to make you more comfortable during longer and/or more invasive procedures.
 It’s different from the numbing agents or pain shots your dentist or oral surgeon may give you to remove pain.
-(Though some patients undergo minor dental sedation such as laughing gas to deal with anxiety getting the numbing shot.)
+(Though some patients undergo minor dental sedation such as laughing gas to deal with anxiety about getting the numbing shot.)
 Most forms of dental sedation help you relax, not knock you out completely.
 For most oral surgeries, you will be awake for the procedure.

 Are You Always Unconscious for Sedation Dentistry?